 Capitalized production costs represent the costs incurred to develop and produce the Company's proprietary shows.
 These costs primarily consist of labor, equipment, production overhead costs and travel expenses.
 Capitalized production overhead costs include rent incurred in connection with our leased space in Los Angeles, California, which is used exclusively for film production.
 Capitalized production costs are stated at the lower of cost, less accumulated amortization and tax credits, if applicable, or fair value.
 Production costs in an amount up to the amount of ultimate revenue expected to be earned from the related production are capitalized in accordance with FASB ASC Topic 926-20, "Other Assets - Film Costs".
 Amortization of capitalized film costs begins when the related film is released and begins to recognize revenue.
 Capitalized film costs are expensed over the expected revenue period (not to exceed ten years) using a ratio of revenue earned during the period to estimated ultimate revenues for the related production.
-Costs incurred in excess of expected ultimate revenue are expensed as incurred and included in multiplatform costs in the accompanying consolidated statements of operations.
-Unamortized capitalized production costs are evaluated for impairment at each reporting period on a season-by-season basis.
-If estimated remaining revenue is not sufficient to recover the unamortized capitalized production costs for that season, the unamortized capitalized production costs will be written down to fair value.
-During the years ended December 31, 2019 and 2018, the Company recognized impairment expense of \$330,340 and \$768,459, respectively, related to deferred production costs that were deemed impaired due to management's determination that the remaining revenue associated with the deferred production costs is not sufficient to recover the unamortized cost.
+Costs in the accompanying consolidated statements of operations.
+Unamortized capitalized production costs for that season, the unamortized capitalized production costs will be written down to fair value.
+During the years ended December 31, 2019 and 2018, the Company recognized impairment expense of \$330,340 and \$768,459, respectively, related to deferred production costs that were deemed impaired due to management's determination that the remaining revenue associated with the deferred production costs is not sufficient to recover the unamortized cost that were costs for that season associated with the deferred production costs is not sufficient to recover the unamortized cost that were deemed impairment expense of \$330,340 and \$768,459, respectively, related to deferred production costs that were deemed impaired due to management's determination that the remaining revenue associated with the deferred production costs is not sufficient to recover the unamortized cost.